jennysiu/nutriSmartApp/CONTRIBUTING.md

 # Contributing to this Project

 ## Naming Conventions

 One Word - lowercase.

 2+ Words - use the following:

 - CSS IDs - camelCase
 - CSS Classes - kebab-case
 - JS Variables - camelCase
+- JS Functions - camelCase
 - Filenames - camelCase (other than docs)
 - Git Branches - camelCase with the type of branch before eg:
   - feature/createSearchTool